How to Dispose of Wood: Sustainable and Safe Methods

 mulching wood scraps

 You may rent a wood chipper for this purpose.
 Once fed to the chipper, you can then scatter the wood chips around the plants to help retain moisture and prevent weed growth.
-Mulching might be cost-effective if you have a lot of huge branches that need to be removed.
+Mulching can be cost-effective if you have a lot of huge branches that need to be removed.

 Wooden Furniture and Display Pieces